 Carrington's album, The Mosaic Project, earned her a Grammy Award in 2012 for Best Jazz Vocal Album.
 Featuring a “who’s who” of female jazz artists—from Berklee alumna/2011 Best New Artist Grammy recipient Esperanza Spalding ’05 and Nona Hendryx to Hailey Niswanger ’11 and Geri Allen—the album is composed of original tracks penned by Carrington as well as Carrington’s arrangements of featured artists’ songs.

-Her latest album, Money Jungle: Provocative in Blue, coincides with the 50th anniversary of Money Jungle, a pivotal 1963 trio recording by Duke Ellington, Charles Mingus, and Max Roach.
-Carrington wrote all new arrangements of Ellington's music for the album, which also includes two of her original compositions and features pianist Gerald Clayton.
+Her latest album, Money Jungle: Provocative in Blue, won a Grammy Award for Best Jazz Instrumental Album – a first for a female artist.
+The album coincided with the 50th anniversary of Money Jungle, the pivotal 1963 recording by Duke Ellington, Charles Mingus, and Max Roach.
+Carrington wrote all new arrangements for the album, which also includes two of her original compositions and features pianist Gerald Clayton.

-The theme for the 2013 festival will be Jazz: The Next Generation.
+The theme for the 2014 festival was Jazz: The Global Ambassador.